marneymallory/Tarot/README.md

 Three cards will be dealt at random.
 When a user clicks on the card, and explanation of the card will be provided.

 ## MVP:
-Use a Tarot API to access card images and meanings.
+Use a Tarot Node Library to access card meanings and fortunes and write code that will link locally stored images to the meanings in the library.
 Provide user with three cards at a time, as well as meanings of each card.
-Badass styling.

 ## Stretch Goals:
-Add sign in functionality to save user’s spreads.
-Add other numbers of spread options.
-Add card interactivity.
+Include reverses of each card.
+Provide different numbers of cards for each reading.

 ## Technologies Used